virgili0/Virgilio/content/purgatorio/launch-and-mantain-the-system/monitoring-usage-and-behavior.md

     - Not really going to be avoidable, but you can use a lot of the above to narrow down what people look at.
 Have people look at the examples which are most alarming, based on the checks you have in place.
 Over time, we can better calibrate what alerts are of concern.

-    - A related option is to use a calibrated model of confidence/estimated error rate to inform what people look at.
-If you pick up the lowest 1% confidence and the internal estimated error rate is 5%, then if you audit that 1% and see > 5% error rate, that could be a concern.
+    - A related option is to use a calibrated model of confidence/estimated error rate to inform what people should look at.
+If you pick up the lowest 1% confidence and the internal estimated error rate is 5%, then if you explore that 1% and see > 5% error rate, that could be a concern.

     See:
     - [Comparing Automatic and Human Evaluation of Local Explanations for Text Classification](https://www.aclweb.org/anthology/N18-1097.pdf)